bahorn/OpenRGB-PyClient/README.md

 `packet_size` is the total amount of bytes of the binary payload.
 Some commands don't send anything, so this gets set to 0.

+### Packet Types

+#### REQUEST_CONTROLLER_COUNT

+You send this to the count of devices, which you can then enumerate with `REQUEST_CONTROLLER_DATA`.

+To use this, set `packet_size` and `device_id` to 0 as this has no request payload.

+You get a response back (with a header) containing an unsigned integer representing the total device count.

+#### REQUEST_CONTROLLER_DATA

+You use this to get a copy of the structure describing a device.

+So, you need to set `device_id` to something in the range you got from the controller count.

+The response is a fairly large object that needs a bit of processing, so it's recommended you read my implementation in [openrgb/ORGBDevice.py](openrg/ORGBDevice.py).